agileperception/shell_cmds/ReadMe.md

 # Rust port of Apple's [shell_cmds](https://opensource.apple.com/source/shell_cmds/shell_cmds-198/)

-This is my project to port a bunch of Apple's utilities from C to Rust to learn.
-And have fun.
-And learn while I have fun.
-Would you like to have some fun too?
-If you think it might be fun, tell me and I'll grant you commit access.
-To contact me, either make an issue, or join me on my [RustProgramming Discord Channel](https://discord.gg/pR7hBBe)
+This is my project to port a bunch of Apple's utilities from C to Rust to learn and have fun.
+If you would like to join in, please contact me by making an issue or joining my
+[RustProgramming Discord Channel](https://discord.gg/pR7hBBe)

 # Guidelines